daniellebandong/responsive-web-design/README.md

 # Responsive Web Design
-This project was created in my Web Design Fundamentals class.
+This project was created in my Intermidiate Web Development class.
 The object was to create a single, responsive page using the Bootstrap 5.0 framework.
 All CSS styling was done using Bootstrap's pre-written CSS classes.

 ## Objectives
 The focus of this assignment was demonstrate well-formed and structured HTML markup from a reference image.
 Links are static and do not navigate to additional webpages.